I’ll cut right to the chase, macronutrients and building muscle go hand in hand. You can’t have one without the other!

 The best sources of healthy fats include eggs, fish, lean meats, olive oil and nuts.
 Fats to avoid include processed foods like cookies and chips.

-How To Structure Your Diet To Support Muscle Growth
+How To Structure Your Diet To Support Macronutrients and Muscle Growth

 Now that you know what foods provide each macronutrient, let’s get into exactly how much of each macronutrient you need to support muscle growth.